stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

 2. Ensure you are logged into your hub cluster.

-3. Create the infrastructure first:
+3. If you do not want to create the infrastructure and IAM pieces separately, skip to step 6.
+Otherwise run the following command to create the infrastructure first:

 ```bash
 hypershift create infra aws --name $CLUSTER_NAME \